sparkflows/sparkflows-docs/docs/user-guide/scheduling/triggering-workflows-by-event.rst

   * Name of the workflow
   * UUID of the workflow

-* ``Spark Submit Configs`` : extra Spark Submit configurations to be applied when running the Spark Job.
+* ``Spark Submit Configs`` : Extra Spark Submit configurations to be applied when running the Spark Job.
 * ``Extra Jar files`` : Extra jar files to use in spark-submit.
 * ``Program parameters`` : Extra program parameters if any.